cloudfour/cloudfour.com-patterns/CONTRIBUTING.md

 You can run `npm publish --dry-run` to see everything that _would_ happen during publish, without actually publishing to the npm registry.

 Note the branch is `v-next` for now.
-When we we merge this branch to master, these instructions should be updated.
+When we we merge this branch to `master`, these instructions should be updated.